WordPress SEO spam: tips to find and remove it

 Google search in an incognito mode

-You can open Google search in an incognito mode and search the URL of your website.
-By analyzing the search results, you may notice ones with alien keywords among them related to products or services you have never offered.
+You can open Google search in incognito mode and search the URL of your website.
+By analyzing the search results, you may notice ones with alien keywords, among them related to products or services you have never offered.
 These are often illegal ones.